Think outside the box

 The problem is that we’re creatures of habit and most of us prefer the comfort of familiar routines.
 Thinking outside the box can mean challenging long-held beliefs.
 It’s about answering “These are our best practices” not with a nod but with a raised eyebrow.

-Other things that I normally hear from friends and also helped to encourage myself to think outside of the box are:
+Other things that I normally hear from friends and also helped to encourage me to think outside of the box are:

 - Change the domain of the problem, ask kids or elders about how they will assess the problem you are dealing with